Free Printable Homeschool Morning Menu (Customizable)

 How to Customize the Morning Menu

-The button below will take you to a Canva template that you can customize to your liking.
+The button below will take you to a Canva template with the morning menu bundle that you can customize to your liking.
 Where the word “Name” appears you can replace it with your own child’s name.
 As we add more pages for Bible verse memorization and other early elementary skills, the template will update.
 If you have questions on how to edit the document or need help, feel free to contact me!
 I’m always happy to help.

 Don’t Forget to Pin for Later!